Who Needs Errors and Omissions Insurance?

-You may also need a policy to fulfill contract obligations, receive a professional license, or comply with state or federal laws.
-For example, law firms need E&O insurance to meet their state bar association’s requirements, and medical professionals need malpractice insurance in most states.
+You may need an E&O policy to fulfill contract obligations, receive a professional license, or comply with state or federal laws, depending on the type of business you own.
+For example, law firms need E&O insurance to meet their state bar association’s requirements, and medical professionals need it to practice in most states.

 The last thing you want to hear is that you need a new insurance policy, and by the way—it will cost more than your other policies combined.
 Luckily, E&O insurance coverage tends to be affordable.
 Small businesses can expect to pay between $500 and $1,000 a year on their policy, depending on their risk factors.